-For more than 50 years, over 1500 justice-oriented Canadian Christians, along with dozens of local churches, religious orders and others, have joined their voices as Citizens for Public Justice.
+For more than 50 years, over 1500 justice-oriented Canadian Christians, along with dozens of churches, religious orders and other people of faith, have joined their voices as Citizens for Public Justice.
 Together, we’re working towards a better Canada.

 We invite you to help us to be a hope-filled presence in Canadian public affairs by joining your voice to ours.

 Our work includes:

 - Research: CPJ prepares infographics and reports which explore key policy issues.

 - Citizen Engagement: CPJ creates opportunities for citizens to engage the political process.